Emergency Dentistry – Wethersfield, CT

 - Remove the infected tissue from within the tooth

 - Replace the tissue with a biocompatible filling material

 - Reinforce the enamel with a dental restoration

 Thanks to modern-day dental techniques such as dental sedation, this often-feared procedure is now no more painful than getting a small filling.

-While our number one goal is to always preserve our patients’ natural teeth for as long as possible, an extraction is the best path forward for the patient’s wellbeing in some situations, such as:
+While our number one goal is to always preserve our patients’ natural teeth for as long as possible, extraction is the best path forward for the patient’s well-being in some situations, such as: